NU-CUCIS/PADNet-XRD/README.md

 ## To Run

-All the model training code with the execution logs used in the paper [1] is provided in the Jupyter notebook: `perf_analysis.ipynb`.
-The notebook can be executed in any browser by itself, hence there is no command to run it.
+Launch a jupyter notebook by using the following command in a terminal:

+`jupyter notebook`

+A notebook interface will appear in a new browser window or tab.
+Next open the `perf_analysis.ipynb` jupyter notebook file.
+It contains the code to run the PADNet model and also shows the expected output for each cell.

-This notebook contains the complete output logs from all the models trained using different types of input data and evaluation using different types of test data.
+This notebook contains the complete output logs from all the models trained using different types of input data and evaluation using different types of test data performed in the paper [1].
 The PADNet model can be similarly trained and evaluated on other datasets.

 ## Publications